 The Battle of Oriskany was fought on August 6, 1777 in Oneida County, New York during the siege of Fort Stanwix.
 It was an attempt by Tories and British Iroquois allies to ambush a Patriot relief column headed for the fort.
 Heavy rain and dogged defense by the colonists and their Oneida allies saved them from destruction.
 While Fort Stanwix is widely believed to be haunted, the Oriskany battlefield has its own reputation for the macabre.

 As British forces lay siege to Fort Stanwix, 800 Tryon County militia and Oneida warriors under General Nicholas Herkimer rushed to its defense.
-The British, however, were alerted to their approach and a force of approximately 1,200 British and Iroquois braves under Sir.
+The British were alerted to their approach and a force of approximately 1,200 British troops and Iroquois braves under Sir.
 John Johnson and Joseph Brant planned an ambush.
 Just six miles from their objective, in a marshy ravine, Seneca warriors waited for the column of Colonial militia.

-British General John Stanwix ordered construction of the fort in the summer of 1758 to guard a portage connecting the Mohawk River and Wood Creek during the French and Indian War.
+British General John Stanwix originally ordered construction of the fort in the summer of 1758 to guard a portage connecting the Mohawk River and Wood Creek during the French and Indian War.
 It finished in 1762.
 The 1768 Treaty of Fort Stanwix between the British and the Iroquois attempted to solidify the frontier boundary and reduce hostility there.
 The fort was then abandoned and allowed to fall into ruin.

 Colonial troops under the command of Colonel Elias Dayton occupied and repaired the fort in July 1776 and renamed it Fort Schuyler.
 British forces besieged the fort in August 1777, but were demoralized by a colonial raid on their camp and withdrew.
 It burned down in 1781.
 A treaty between the United States and the Iroquois League was signed at the site in 1784.